CatarinaGamboa/liquidjava/README.md

 ```bash
 mvn exec:java -pl liquidjava-verifier -Dexec.mainClass="liquidjava.api.CommandLineLauncher" -Dexec.args="/path/to/your/project"
 ```
+*Warning: Any change to LiquidJava requires rebuilding the jar.*

 If you're on Linux/macOS, you can use the `liquidjava` script (from the repository root) to simplify the process.